 Hiking along the river the Waal

 You’ll exit Leerdam through the town centre,, after which we find a nice path next to the meandering river Linge.
 You’ll pass through the Betuwe region, so you may find some fresh fruit in the first part of the walk.
 On the river is also the charming village of Heukelum.
 After the small harbour of the village, you’ll continue between orchards and woods along the Linge until we head south through the polders.
 You’ll reach the village of Vuren on the banks of the river Waal, and the fortress of Vuren is right next to the village.
 Then along the banks of the Waal, with views on castle Loevenstein, we’ll reach the fortified town of Gorinchem.
 After a walk through the old town centre, you’ll arrive at your hotel.

 Beautiful old house in the lovely village of Goudriaan

 On this last day you’ll walk back to Schoonhoven.
-After exiting Gorinchem, you’ll walk mainly through the polders of the Alblasserwaard.
-You’ll visit the village of Hoornaar, where you can see the status for the famous breeding bull Dirck IV.
-It is said there are more cows than people in Hoornaar.
+After exiting Gorinchem along a canal, you’ll walk mainly through the polders of the Alblasserwaard.
+You'll see the wonderful church of Hoogblokland and past the village of Hoornaar.
 You’ll walk next to the winding river Giessen to the picturesque town of Goudriaan, a typical linear settlement along a small stream with some beautiful old farmhouses.
 Then after a bird-rich area you’ll pass a nice windmill to reach the town of Nieuwpoort.
 You are now back near the old Dutch Waterline.
 City hall of Nieuwpoort was built on top of the lock which could flood the area.
 This was down to protect the lock against angry farmers.
 From Nieuwpoort you can take the ferry back to Schoonhoven, where you arrive back in your wonderful hotel on the river Lek.

 Day 9 Journey home